 Highlights

-• Tasting of the famous wines of Sancerre
+• Tasting of the famous wines of the Sancerre

 • The gentle landscapes of Sancerre country